AdobeDocs/campaign-classic.en/help/installation/using/standalone-deployment.md

       nlserver config -addinstance:demo/tracking.campaign.net*,console.campaign.net*
       ```

-      For more on this, refer to [Create an instance](../../installation/using/command-lines.md#creating-an-instance).
+      For more on this, refer to [Creating an instance](../../installation/using/command-lines.md#creating-an-instance).

 1. Edit the **config-demo.xml** file (created in the previous step next to **config-default.xml**) and make sure the **mta** (delivery), **wfserver** (workflow), **inMail** (bounce mails) and **stat** (statistics) processes are enabled.
 Then configure the address of the statistics server: